Code-Hex/vz/README.md

 ## REQUIREMENTS

-- Higher or equal to macOS Big Sur (11.0.0)
+Higher or equal to Go 1.17.

+### macOS Monterey (v12.x.x)

+For the latest macOS version is developed on the [master](https://github.com/Code-Hex/vz) branch and released as `v2.x.x`.

+You can install by `go get github.com/Code-Hex/vz/v2`

-  - For macOS Big Sur user, please install with `go get github.com/Code-Hex/vz`
+### macOS Big Sur (v11.x.x)

+Some methods of this framework are available and some are not, depending on the version of macOS.
+Therefore, Go language side also needs to control which methods are available depending on the macOS version.

+From now on, those available in Big Sur (11.0.0) will be developed on the [v1](https://github.com/Code-Hex/vz/tree/v1) branch and released as `v1.x.x`.

-  - For the latest of macOS user, please install with `go get github.com/Code-Hex/vz/v2`
+You can install by `go get github.com/Code-Hex/vz`
-- If you're Apple Silicon User need higher or equal to Go 1.16

 ## IMPORTANT